 What are my responsibilities as a host site?

 You provide the vision and workplan for your members, orientation to your site, direct supervision and coaching of your members, and a small financial cost-share match.

-Greater Minnesota sites are also responsible for recruiting and selecting your Summer Reads members, with support from our staff, while Literacy Minnesota staff hires and matches Summer Reads members serving in the Twin Cities to metro area sites.
+Greater Minnesota and Wisconsin sites are also responsible for recruiting and selecting your Summer Reads members, with support from our staff, while Literacy Minnesota staff hires and matches Summer Reads members serving in the Twin Cities to metro area sites.

 Your cost-share financial match: